 Nonresident Aliens

-A nonresident alien is someone who has not passed either the Green Card Test or the Substantial Presence Test.
+A nonresident alien has not passed either the Green Card Test or the Substantial Presence Test.
 If you don’t qualify as a resident alien, you may still need to file taxes if:

 - You own a business in the U.S.